barsoom/devbook/deploy_without_downtime/README.md

     end
     ```

-    This is so you can safely ignore the column without breakink the creation of new records.
+    This is so you can safely ignore the column without breaking the creation of new records.

   * Deploy 1: Make the app ignore the column: